xeolabs/xeoengine-book/creating_component_types.md

     }
 });

-// Instantiate a ResizableTorus (in the default XEO.Scene) var resizableTorus = new XEO.ResizableTorus({
+// Instantiate a ResizableTorus (in the default xeogl.Scene) var resizableTorus = new xeogl.ResizableTorus({
     radius: 1
 });